Kristi Good - PhD Candidate

 BA - Kutztown University, Theatre & Classical Voice

-Kristi Good is a PhD Candidate hailing from Philadelphia, where she earned her MA in Theatre from Villanova University.
+Kristi Good is poised to defend her dissertation and hails from Philadelphia, where she earned her MA in Theatre from Villanova University.
 Prior to moving to Pittsburgh, Kristi worked as a professional actor and dramaturg and served as Artistic Director of Vanity House Theatre, which she co-founded in 2006.
-Previous acting credits include Aphrodite in Metamorphoses, Elizabeth in Dr. Jekyll & Mr. Hyde, Ariel in The Tempest, and Meg Pearse in Prayers of Sherkin.
+Previous acting credits include Agave in Sparagmos, King of Hearts in Alice, Aphrodite in Metamorphoses, Elizabeth in Dr. Jekyll & Mr. Hyde, Ariel in The Tempest, and Meg Pearse in Prayers of Sherkin.
 Favorite dramaturgy credits include Ionesco's The Chairs, Chekhov's Three Sisters , and the Mmmmm Brains!
 Zombie Play Festival.
-Research areas of interest include Irish playwright Sebastian Barry, cognitive science, and gender studies.
+Research areas of interest include Irish playwright Sebastian Barry, cognitive science, and performance pedagogy.

 “Marilyn Monroe: Soldier in Greasepaint.”
-To be presented at the Mid-Atlantic Popular & American Culture Association, Pittsburgh, Pennsylvania, November 3, 2012.
+Presented at the Mid-Atlantic Popular & American Culture Association, Pittsburgh, Pennsylvania, November 3, 2012.

 “’Ask your mama’: Collective Memory and Storytelling in McCraney’s San Pere.”
 Presented at the American Theatre in Higher Education Conference, Washington, DC.
 August 3, 2012.

 “’Halfway through the journey’: Intertextuality and Collective Memory in McCraney’s Brother/Sister Plays.”
 Presented at the American Theatre and Drama Society Conference, Seville, Spain.
 May 28, 2012.